heidihendry/camelot/README.md

 * Makes classifying camera trap photos quick and easy
 * Keeps track of camera trap, camera and species data
 * Gives you a head start on data analysis
-* Plays nicely with other software, such as [CamtrapR](https://cran.r-project.org/web/packages/camtrapR/index.html).
+* Plays nicely with other camera trap software, such as [CamtrapR](https://cran.r-project.org/web/packages/camtrapR/index.html) and [PRESENCE](http://www.mbr-pwrc.usgs.gov/software/doc/presence/presence.html)
 * Lets multiple people use it at the same time
 * Runs on Windows, OSX and Linux
 * Is easy to start using